mweel1/usa_high_level/index.md

     link: /grants
     details: The current grant system provides funding exclusively at the federal level.
 The proposed system would empower state and local municipalities to identify specific needs and offer a streamlined way to provide funding and accountability for grants.

-  - title: Italiann Internet Public Service Announcements
+  - title: United States Internet Public Service Announcements
     link: /public-service-announcements
     details: A public service announcement service available to all media platforms to serve public messages from various government agencies.
 For example, the federal government might use it to educate parents on device time for their kids, while a local municipality might discuss bike lane etiquette.

   - title: warrant.gov
     link: /warrant-gov
-    details: Allows the rapid issuing of warrants at city, state, and federal levels with government oversight to view users' devices via the National Security Agency.
+    details: Allows the rapid issuing of warrants at city, state, and federal levels with government oversight to make the process of viewing peoples devices inline with the constitution.

   - title: Safe Passage
     link: /safe-passage
-    details: A technology platform for at-risk homeless individuals and families to find safe housing regardless of their circumstances.
+    details: A technology platform for at-risk homeless individuals and families from any situation to find safe housing regardless of their circumstances.

   - title: National Highway Traffic Safety Administration (NHTSA)
     link: /vehicle-technology-act
     details: Allows car buyers to install their own operating systems in vehicles, providing a single, user-friendly interface while driving.
-Operating systems would be transferable from car to car.
+Operating systems would be transferable from car to car if applicable.

   - title: Television Technology Act
     details: Enforcement of a single operating system on TVs that can be installed by the customer.
 This resolves conflicts between Apple, Google, Amazon, and TV manufacturers over control of TV interfaces.